 HubSpot’s Conversations inbox is a shared inbox where all sales agents can see the queries coming in via email and live chat.
 This helps everyone stay in the loop and stay on top of hot leads.
 It also provides you with a number of email templates you can use when responding to leads, which will definitely save you time.
 Pipedrive also has a number of templates available, as well as its group emails, which allows you to send the same email to up to 100 contacts.

 Because HubSpot also caters to the needs of marketers, its Free CRM plan allows you to send up to 2,000 promotional emails a month to your contacts, though all the design templates are reserved for paying users.
-If you need email marketing services, I’d recommend checking out these free email marketing tools.
+Signing up for a CRM with email marketing services is a great idea, however, if you'd rather keep them separate, I’d recommend checking out these free email marketing tools.

 Pipedrive is focused on sales rather than marketing solutions so no email newsletters.
 You can integrate with a third-party software, of course.
 If you're serious about email marketing, you might want to take a look at our ActiveCampaign vs HubSpot comparison.